rrazcueta/moonveil/docs/players/22-actions.md

 | ≥ Defense  | **Strong Hit**   | Smaller Die Value |
 | ≥ Limit    | **Critical Hit** | Bigger Die Value  |

-### 2. Deduction
+### Deduction

-Mark 1 Insight, and work with the Guide to reveal useful information into the challenge at hand.
-Identify a previously unknown Advantage over a challenge or enemy or remove a Disadvantage affecting the team.
-For example
+Mark 1 Insight and work with the Guide to reveal or create useful information about the challenge at hand.
+Identify a previously unknown Advantage over a challenge or enemy, or remove a Disadvantage affecting the team.

+Examples:

+- Reveal hints or solutions to an encounter, puzzle, or trap
-- Analyze a complex mechanism or situation
+- Gather a battlefield advantage, a weak structure, or an escape
-- Reveal an enemy behavior or inclination
+- Identify enemy behaviors, inclinations, or weakspots
-- Locate a weakspot for extra damage

-Refund if the result is not useful.
+If you believe the information provides no meaningful benefit, inform the Guide, remove it from the fiction, and refund the cost.

-### 3. Rally
+### Rally

 Spend an Action and mark 1 Willpower to